Jon Fisher: Personal life

 Fisher has been a trustee of the Nueva School in Hillsborough, CA and was a member of their 2008 capital campaign team.
-He has also been a trustee of the Pacific Vascular Research Foundation in South San Francisco, and he has been on the board of the Buck Institute For Age Research.
+He has also been a trustee of the Pacific Vascular Research Foundation in South San Francisco and he has been on the board of the Buck Institute For Age Research.
 Fisher was a major fundraiser for the Joe Biden 2020 presidential campaign.
+As of 2024, Fisher is the chairman of Bay Ecotarium including San Francisco Aquarium of the Bay.